 Use Smart Passwords

-Many people choose passwords that are relatively easy to crack by including their birthday, kids’ names and other easily available data.
-Ideally, your password should be a random combination of numbers and letters that would be impossible for an unscrupulous third party to guess.
+Many people choose passwords that are easy to crack by including birthdays, names and other easily available data.
+Ideally, your password should be a random combination of numbers and letters impossible for an unscrupulous third party to guess.
 Change your password every three months in case it has become compromised without your knowledge.

 Using the same password or rotating between a few different passwords puts your online accounts at risk.
 That’s because if hackers get access to one password, they can use it to gain access to anywhere you spend time online.
 Password manager software can help you create and maintain safe passwords.